programminghistorian/ph-submissions/en/drafts/originals/interactive-visualization-with-plotly.md

 )
 ```

-Note that the graph (Fig. 6) has been created but is not visible since we have not used the `fig.show()` command yet.
+Note that the graph has been created but is not visible since we have not used the `fig.show()` command yet.
 This figure will be displayed once we have added a dropdown bar in the following steps.

-After creating our initial graph, the `update_layout` method (discussed in an earlier example) can be used to add a dropdown bar.
-This is a more complex step since Plotly Express objects' data are nested at *many* levels under the hood and we'll need to go a few layers deeper than normal to access the dropdown feature.
+After creating our initial graph, we can use the `update_layout` method again to add a dropdown bar.
+This is a more complex step, since Plotly Express objects' data are nested at many levels under the hood, so we'll need to go a few layers deeper than normal to access the dropdown feature.

 Once we have called the `update_layout` method:

-- We first need to access the `updatemenus` parameter: this stores a list of dictionaries, each dictionary storing metadata for various design features.
+- We first need to access the `updatemenus` parameter: this stores a list of dictionaries, each storing the metadata for various design features.
 - The only design feature we are currently interested in is the dropdown box, which is stored under the `buttons` dictionary.
-- The `buttons` key stores as its value *another* list of dictionaries, where each dictionary represents each 'option' available on your dropdown bar.
+- The `buttons` key stores as its value *another* list of dictionaries, each representing the options available in your dropdown bar.
-- We'll need to create two 'buttons' &mdash; one for the stacked bar chart and one for the pie chart &mdash; so our `buttons` list will store two dictionaries.
+- We'll need to create two `buttons` &mdash; one for the stacked bar chart and one for the pie chart &mdash; so our `buttons` list will store two dictionaries.
 - Each of these two dictionaries will need three key-value pairs:
   - The first, under the `args` key, will specify which type of graph to display.
   - The second, under the `label` key, will specify the text to display in the dropdown bar.
-  - The third, under the `method` key, will specify how to modify the chart (e.g. update, restyle, animate etc.).
+  - The third, under the `method` key, will specify how to modify the chart (update, restyle, animate etc.).

 Following these steps, we will be able to add a dropdown bar to toggle between a bar chart and pie chart depicting weapon use in Philadelphia homicides.
-By default, Plotly Express will position the dropdown bar in the **top-left** of the figure.
+By default, Plotly Express will position the dropdown bar in the top-left of the figure.

 Let's take a look at this in practice: